leesjensen/cs260-w2022/www/node/node-n1-learning-node/README.md

 # N1 learning-node

+**LSJ Notes**
 The exercise builds a backend server found in `server.js` and front end written in Vue that is located in the `front-end` directory.
 The exercise is set up to run locally with the server hosted on port 3000.
 The client then runs on 8080.
-The Vue CLI proxies server requests in order to avoid CORS errors.
+The Vue CLI proxies server requests in order to avoid CORS errors due to the changing port.

 ```
 module.exports = {